sriggie/Parallex---Scrolling-/README.md

 The project showcases the parallax scrolling effect by integrating it with engaging visual elements, creating an immersive and interactive experience for website visitors.
 The dynamic nature of the website allows for easy customization and modification to suit different themes or purposes.

-Table of Contents
-Demo
-Features
-Installation
-Usage
-Customization
-Contributing
-License
-Demo
-To see a live demo of the parallax scrolling website, visit the following link: Demo Website

 Parallax Scrolling Demo